-The Compensation Committee believes that stock options directly link the amounts earned by officers with the amount of appreciation realized by the Company's stockholders.
-Stock options also serve as a critical retention incentive.
-Stock options have always been viewed as a major means to attract and retain highly qualified executives and key personnel and have always been a major component of the compensation package, consistent with practices throughout the pharmaceutical and biotechnology industries.
-The Company's option programs are structured to encourage key employees to continue in the employ of the Company and motivate performance that will meet the long-term expectations of stockholders.
-In determining the size of any option award, the Compensation Committee considers the individual's past performance and potential, the position held by the individual and the individual's annual base salary compensation.
+The Compensation Committee believes that stock incentive programs such as stock options directly link the amounts earned by officers with the amount of appreciation realized by the Company's stockholders.
+Restricted stock and stock options also serve as a critical retention incentive.
+Stock incentive program have always been viewed as a major means to attract and retain highly qualified executives and key personnel and have always been a major component of the compensation package, consistent with practices throughout the pharmaceutical and biotechnology industries.
+The Company's stock incentive programs are structured to encourage key employees to continue in the employ of the Company and motivate performance that will meet the long-term expectations of stockholders.
+In determining the size of any option or restricted stock award, the Compensation Committee considers the individual's past performance and potential, the position held by the individual and the individual's annual base salary compensation.

-The Compensation Committee considers and makes option grants to officers and all other employees once a year.
-Options may also be granted at other times during the year in connection with promotions or for new hires.
-Option grants to executive staff members are made under the Non-Qualified Plan with the exercise price equal to the last reported sale price of the Company's Common Stock on the date of grant and expire up to ten years after the date of the grant.
-Vesting on most options occurs ratably over a four to five year period, which is designed to encourage retention.
+The Compensation Committee generally considers and makes option or restricted stock grants to officers and all other employees once a year.
+Options or restricted stock may also be granted at other times during the year in connection with promotions or for new hires.
+Option grants to executive staff members are made under the Stock Option Plans with the exercise price equal to the last reported sale price of the Company's Common Stock on the date of grant and expire up to ten years after the date of the grant.
+Vesting on most options and restricted stock grants occurs over a four to five year period, which is designed to encourage retention.